You can do many things with a major in history!

 Explore your options

 - The University Advising & Career Development Center provides a centralized service to help you plan your career, develop job-search skills, obtain student employment while attending college, and secure a job upon graduation.
-April Calkovsky and Brad Minton, the Career Coaches responsible for working with majors in History, Religious Studies, and Social Studies, are available to meet with you to plot your career path.
+The Career Coaches, April Calkovsky, Logann Dolan, and Barb Gehring, all work with students whose majors are in History, Religious Studies, and Social Studies, and are eager to meet with you to explore your career path.
 You can make an appointment with them though Handshake or by calling UACDC at 487-0400.

 - Careers for History Majors is a helpful resource from the American Historical Association.
 (An older version of this guide can also be found on the AHA site.)

 - TypeFocus offers online personality type and career assessment resources.
-This service is free to EMU students with access code emu48.
+This service is free to EMU students with access code EMU1849.

 - Handshake, Eastern’s search platform for student employment opportunities, also contains sample résumés and other job search resources.